Why do I need travel insurance for the Balearic Islands?

 Otherwise, should you need to cancel your holiday due to unforeseen circumstances, you will not be covered.

-Will my EHIC cover me in the Balearic Islands?
+Will an EHIC cover me in the Balearic Islands?

-Yes.
-Because the Balearic Islands are part of Spain, your European Health Insurance Card (EHIC) will cover you while you’re on holiday there.
+Because the Balearic Islands are part of Spain, a European Health Insurance Card (EHIC) will cover you while you’re on holiday there.

 The EHIC is a useful safety net, but it is not a substitute for travel insurance.
-It won’t cover repatriation to the UK if it’s needed, would not cover the cost of air-lifting you to hospital in an emergency and of course provides no protection in the event of other incidents, such as baggage loss or theft, or the cancellation or curtailment of your holiday.
+It won’t cover repatriation to your home country if it’s needed, would not cover the cost of air-lifting you to hospital in an emergency and of course provides no protection in the event of other incidents, such as baggage loss or theft, or the cancellation or curtailment of your holiday.

 Top travel tips for the Balearic Islands